anicholakos/complete_fxos_tutorial/source/episode03.rst

 * Observing manifest errors.
 * Refreshing an application.
 * Using Firefox Dev Tools to view console output.
-* Debugging your Firefox OS App.
+* Debugging your Firefox OS app.

+.. index:: WebIDE

 Using the Firefox WebIDE
 ------------------------